H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Experimental Results and Analysis

-In terms of resolution, the detection performance under the 1080P setting is overall higher than that under 480P.
-High-resolution videos contain more CU blocks and richer hierarchical structural information, allowing the perturbations introduced by steganographic embedding to CU partition structures and IPM distributions to be more fully manifested in the spatial domain.
-Although the detection accuracy slightly decreases at 480P, it remains at a high level in most configurations, indicating that the proposed method is robust to resolution variations.From the perspective of different steganographic algorithms, Tar1 and Tar3 exhibit higher detectability in most experimental settings, whereas Tar4 yields relatively lower detection accuracy, especially under low-QP and low-payload conditions.
-This suggests that Tar4 performs embedding more cautiously with respect to perturbing the coding structure, making its steganographic traces more concealed.
-Nevertheless, even in this case, the proposed method can still achieve detection performance significantly better than random guessing under medium-to-high payloads and high-QP settings, validating the effectiveness of the joint modeling strategy based on CU block-structure gradients and IPM mapping in complex steganographic scenarios.
+In terms of resolution, detection performance at 1080P is generally superior to that at 480P.
+High-resolution videos contain more CU blocks and richer hierarchical structural information, allowing embedding-induced perturbations to be more fully manifested in the spatial domain.
+Although the accuracy slightly decreases at 480P, it remains high in most configurations, demonstrating the robustness of the proposed method to resolution variations.
+Regarding different steganographic algorithms, Tar1 and Tar3 are more detectable in most settings, whereas Tar4 achieves relatively lower detection accuracy, particularly under low-QP and low-payload conditions.
+This suggests that Tar4 perturbs the coding structure more conservatively, resulting in less steganographic traces.
+Nevertheless, under medium-to-high payloads and high-QP settings, the proposed method still achieves good performance, further validating the effectiveness of our strategy in different steganographic conditions.

-Based on the above results, we can conclude that the proposed GradIPMFormer achieves stable and superior detection performance across different quantization parameters, resolutions, and multiple H.265/HEVC steganographic algorithms.
-The method can effectively leverage the joint perturbations introduced by steganographic embedding to coding-unit structures and prediction modes, providing a reliable solution for video steganalysis under complex coding conditions.